wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <a name="workflows"></a>

-   ### Hybrid workflows
+   ### Hybrid workflow Pipelines

-   PROTIP: Although most of Microsoft's product documents focus on one service at a time, actual production work enjoyed by real end-users usually involves a <strong>pipeline</strong> consisting of several services.
+   PROTIP: Although most of Microsoft's product documents focus on one technology at a time, actual production work enjoyed by real end-users usually involves a <strong>pipeline</strong> consisting of several services.
 For example: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/example-scenario/ai/news-feed-ingestion-and-near-real-time-analysis">ingesting (stream processing) a newsfeed</a>:

    ![az-ml-newsfeed-546x623](https://user-images.githubusercontent.com/300046/116988980-6254f300-ac8e-11eb-9901-c2c6f3d8a018.png)

-   That and other flows are in <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/">Microsoft's Architecture Center</a>.
+   That and other flows are in the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/">Azure Architecture Center</a>.

 1. For more about ALGORITHMS USED, see <a target="_blank" href="https://wilsonmar.github.io/machine-learning-algorithms/">my explanations at https://wilsonmar.github.io/machine-learning-algorithms</a>, which lists them by alphabetical order and grouped by.